Soroush-hashemi/Soroush-hashemi/README.md

 - 👯 I’m looking to collaborate **project with my skill**

-- 👨‍💻 Some of my projects are available at [https://github.com/Soroush-hashemi](https://github.com/Soroush-hashemi)

 - 💬 Ask me about **C# , asp.net core web and api**

 - 📫 How to reach me **soro.ush84sh@gmail.com**